University of FloridaSolutions for Your Life

 Proper Cultivation

 The first line of defense in the management of plant pest problems is to provide the required conditions for optimal plant growth and development.
-Plants are often transplanted in certain locations within landscapes solely for aesthetic purposes.
-The soil type, soil porosity, sunlight exposure, soil pH, and microclimate of the location should all be considered before a plant species is chosen to avoid conditions that are not conducive for healthy growth.
+The location's soil type, soil porosity, sunlight exposure, soil pH, and microclimate should all be considered before a plant species is chosen to avoid conditions that are not conducive to healthy growth.
 Planting in improper locations can increase plant stress and the likelihood of pest problems.
 This may lead to more frequent pesticide applications, which may be ineffective and increase labor costs.
 Transplants are particularly vulnerable to plant pathogens during the first few weeks after planting and may require special care to prevent disease outbreaks.

 Fertilization and Irrigation

 Adequate fertilization is needed to avoid nutrient deficiencies and keep plants healthy enough to resist and recuperate from diseases.
-Too much nitrogen, however, can encourage excessive growth of new shoots, which may be more susceptible to plant pathogens than “hardened” more mature growth.
-One method in the control of fireblight, a bacterial disease of some ornamental fruit trees, is to decrease nitrogen fertilization and irrigation to inhibit the formation of new shoots where the pathogen may attack.
-In extreme cases, over-fertilization can also cause an excess of soluble salts in the soil.
-When this happens, scorching of the leaves or “salt burn” may occur because damaged plant roots cannot take up enough water.
-Do not assume that more is better regarding the application of fertilizers and chemicals to plants; always follow label rates.
+Some diseases can be avoided altogether with careful fertilizer applications tailored to specific ornamental plant species.
+Too much nitrogen, however, can encourage excessive growth of new shoots, which may be more susceptible to plant pathogens than hardened mature growth.
+One method used to control fireblight, a bacterial disease of some ornamental fruit trees, is to decrease nitrogen fertilization and irrigation to inhibit the formation of new shoots where the pathogen may attack.
+In extreme cases, overfertilization can also cause an excess of soluble salts in the soil.
+When this happens, scorching of the leaves or "salt burn" may occur because damaged plant roots cannot take up enough water.
+Do not assume that more is better with regard to the application of fertilizers and chemicals to plants.
+Always follow label rates.

 Prolonged leaf wetness should be avoided to minimize foliar diseases.
 Adequate plant spacing promotes better air circulation, thereby decreasing periods of leaf wetness.
-Early morning irrigation, sub-irrigation, or the use of a drip system is also recommended.
-Water quality varies depending on the source and should be tested to be sure pH and soluble salts are at acceptable levels for healthy plant growth.
+Early morning irrigation, subirrigation, or the use of a drip system also is recommended.
+Water quality varies depending on the source and should be tested to ensure that pH and soluble salts are at acceptable levels for healthy plant growth.

 Host Resistance

-Cultivars of ornamental plants generally are not selected based on their resistance to plant pathogens.
+Ornamental plant cultivars generally are not selected based on their resistance to plant pathogens.
 However, differences in relative susceptibilities of cultivars to some pathogens exist and should be considered when and where appropriate.
-Antique roses, for example, are generally more tolerant of black spot and other diseases that infect roses than most of the more recently-developed rose hybrids.
-“Natchez” is a cultivar of crape myrtle that is commonly used in Florida because of its resistance to powdery mildew.
+Antique roses, for example, are generally more tolerant of black spot and other diseases than most of the more recently developed rose hybrids.
+'Natchez' is a crapemyrtle cultivar that is commonly used in Florida because of its resistance to powdery mildew.

 Systemically acquired resistance (SAR) has shown promise in reducing disease in a number of crops.
-This phenomenon is a reaction in a plant that is triggered by various substances including salicylic acid, chitosan, and monopotassium phosphate.
-Applications of certain microorganisms including the plant-growth promoting rhizobacteria Pseudomonas and non-pathogenic isolates of Fusarium oxysporum have also induced SAR.
-A bacterial protein, harpin, is commercially produced and sold under the trade name Messenger® and may offer some protection against plant pathogens in food commodities, trees, ornamentals, and turfgrasses.
-For more information on harpin, see References and Useful Websites.
+This phenomenon is a reaction in a plant that is triggered by various substances, including salicylic acid, chitosan, and monopotassium phosphate.
+Applications of certain microorganisms, including the plant-growth-promoting rhizobacteria Pseudomonas and nonpathogenic isolates of Fusarium oxysporum, have also induced SAR.
+The bacterial protein harpin, is commercially produced and sold under the trade name Axiom® and may offer some protection against plant pathogens in food commodities, trees, ornamentals, and turfgrasses.
+For more information on harpin, see the Useful Websites section.

 Crop Rotation

-Many plant pathogens only cause disease on a narrow range of closely-related hosts.
+Many plant pathogens cause disease only on a narrow range of closely related hosts.
 Continuous cultivation of the same types of plants in an area for long periods of time can result in elevated populations of pathogens and other pests in the soil.
 Periodic rotation of plants that are susceptible to different pathogens may decrease populations of harmful organisms and reduce the incidence of these problems.
 Pest outbreaks tend to spread quickly within monoculture systems.
-When appropriate, use plants of many different families, species, or at least cultivars within an area.
-Plant diversity will decrease damage from pathogens and pests that attack specific kinds of plants.
+When appropriate, use plants of many different families and species, or at least use different cultivars.
+Plant diversity decreases damage from pathogens and pests that attack specific kinds of plants.

 Scouting

 Monitoring for plant problems on a routine basis is the cornerstone of any IPM program and is essential in detecting early pest infestations to prevent economic loss.
 It is important to correctly ascertain the cause(s) of plant problems so that appropriate measures can be taken to correct them.
 This can be tricky because sometimes plants respond in similar ways to different types of stresses.
-Before disease management steps are taken, other possibilities such as insect or mite damage, nutrient or water imbalances, pesticide damage, etc. should be ruled out.
-If you don't know the recent history of the plant, ask questions and observe the surroundings to obtain clues that could lead you to a correct diagnosis.
+Before disease management steps are taken, other possibilities, such as insect or mite damage, nutrient or water imbalances, and pesticide damage, should be ruled out.
+If the plant's recent history is unknown, ask questions and observe the surroundings to obtain clues that could lead you to a correct diagnosis.

 Signs and Symptoms

-Symptoms of plant diseases are often similar to damage caused by abiotic stresses.
+Plant disease symptoms are often similar to damage caused by abiotic stresses.
 The ability to distinguish between the two is important.
-One should also be able to recognize characteristics of healthy plants such as normal speckling, spotting or variegation that may be confused with disease symptoms.
+One should also be able to recognize characteristics of healthy plants, such as normal speckling, spotting, or variegation that may be confused with disease symptoms.

 Signs refer to some part of a pathogen and are visible during certain environmental conditions.
-Signs are typically more difficult to find, but include felty or moldy fungal sporulation, cobweb-like fungal growth (mycelia), fruiting bodies [i.e. mushrooms (large), pycnidia (tiny)], sclerotia, and bacterial ooze.
-There are several references with color pictures illustrating common diseases of ornamental plants (see References and Useful Websites) that may be helpful.
-If in doubt, contact your local extension agent, university specialist, or a professional consultant for advice.
-A digital image of a plant disease sample can be submitted to university specialists free of charge by using the Distance Diagnostic and Identification System (DDIS) through UF/IFAS extension (http://ddis.ifas.ufl.edu/).
-Some disease problems can be identified from a picture, but most will need to be sent to a UF/IFAS or commercial diagnostic clinic for correct diagnosis.
-This fee-based service will ensure an accurate diagnosis and provide valuable documentation of the problem.
-Ask if digital diagnosis is available from your county extension office.
+Signs are typically more difficult to find, but include felty or moldy fungal sporulation, cobweb-like fungal growth (mycelia), fruiting bodies (i.e., mushrooms [large], pycnidia [tiny]), sclerotia, and bacterial ooze.
+There are several references with color pictures illustrating common diseases of ornamental plants (see Additional Resources and Useful Websites) that may be helpful.
+If in doubt, contact your local Extension agent, university specialist, or a professional consultant for advice.
+A digital image of a plant disease sample can be submitted to university specialists free of charge by using the Distance Diagnostic and Identification System (DDIS) through UF/IFAS Extension (http://ddis.ifas.ufl.edu/).
+Some disease problems can be diagnosed from a picture, but most will need to be diagnosed via a sample sent to a UF/IFAS or commercial diagnostic laboratory for correct diagnosis.
+This fee-based service ensures an accurate diagnosis and provides valuable documentation of the problem.
+Ask if digital diagnosis is available from your local UF/IFAS Extension office.

 Thresholds

 The presence of a pest or disease may not always require treatment.
-Over time a level of damage considered economically or aesthetically unacceptable (i.e. economic threshold) should be set, as well as a damage level at which action must be taken to prevent reaching this point (i.e. action threshold).
-In most cases, there are no set recommendations for thresholds because various systems differ widely in conditions that affect disease pressure and in tolerances of plant damage.
+Over time, a level of damage considered economically or aesthetically unacceptable (i.e., economic threshold) should be set, as should a damage level at which action must be taken to prevent reaching this point (i.e., action threshold).
+In most cases, there are no set recommendations for thresholds because various systems differ widely in conditions that affect disease pressure and in plant damage tolerances.
 In general, the threshold for damage to ornamental plants is very low or zero because of inherent aesthetic considerations.

-It is wise to document all management practices as well as pest and disease outbreaks including conditions under which they occur, control measures taken (rates, number of applications, effectiveness, etc.), and any other information that may be useful in predicting and managing problems in the future.
-Keep log sheets in chemical/fertilizer sheds and require employees to document pertinent information such as his/her name, date, chemical name, rate, amount, sprayer used, and site each time an application is made.
-Besides being required by laws regulating pesticide usage, good records can aid in problem-solving and may provide legal support in cases of false allegations.
+It is wise to document all management practices as well as pest and disease outbreaks, including conditions under which they occur, control measures taken (rates, number of applications, effectiveness, etc.), and any other information that may be useful in predicting and managing problems in the future.
+Keep log sheets in chemical/fertilizer sheds and require employees to document pertinent information, such as his/her name, date, chemical name, rate, amount, sprayer used, and site each time an application is made.
+Besides being required by laws regulating pesticide usage, good records can aid in problem solving and may provide legal support in cases of false allegations.
+Adequate record keeping is also necessary and reduces regulatory costs for exporting plant material to other states and countries.

 Physical Control